smeg-of-lister/chunteyDuino/README.md

 2. The pulse generator - this is an interrupt routine which reads from the FIFO buffer, parses the internal format and generates digital pulses on the microcontroller's output pin.

 ## Internal Format
 Input files are translated into a simplified internal format by the file processor, which is then sent via a FIFO buffer to the pulse generator ISR.
-The idea of this approach is balance the amount of data passing though the buffer with the complexity of the ISR, so that the buffer is space-effective without drasically increasing the processing time spent in the ISR.
+The idea of this approach is to balance the amount of data passing though the buffer with the complexity of the ISR, so that the buffer is space-effective without drastically increasing the processing time spent in the ISR.

 The internal format consists of a series of blocks, which in turn consist of a single byte defining the type, followed by parameters (if applicable) and then block data from the input file (if applicable).